 People often speak as if it were a matter of fact, or science, or logic, which type a quality is.
 It actually isn't, or at least not just that, because ethical judgments are a big part of it, too.

 Let's return to the example of drug use.
 Particularly, alcoholism.
 There's been a big shift over the past century in thinking of alcoholism as a consequence of low moral fiber, to thinking of it as an disease.
 I'm sure that this change has made the world a better place, particularly for alcoholics and their families.
 But I'm perturbed when people imply that this was a scientific advance, that science demands we view alcoholism as a disease rather than a personal failing.
 Whether alcoholism is type-1 or type-2 is not something any amount of empirical research can tell us.
 Research can tell us about the consequences and causes of alcoholism, but not whether to, given this knowledge, morally condemn alcoholics.
 To decide whether to morally condemn alcoholics, we need to decide what deserves moral condemnation, or rather, what purpose moral condemnation should serve.
-Science is great and all, but it isn't going to make philosophy obsolete any time soon.
-Especially ethical philosophy.
+Science is great and all, but it can't replace philosophy.